My work is included in "Adah Rose Invitational" group exhibition

-The Suffolk Times Feature "Work We Do: Anne Sherwood Pundyk, Painter"
+I was interviewed in The Suffolk Times as part of their Feature "Work We Do: Anne Sherwood Pundyk, Painter"

 In the May 10th issue of The Suffolk Times, reporter Rachel Siford interviews painter, Anne Sherwood Pundyk in her studio for her regular feature, "Work We Do."
 The feature includes a video of the artist at work in her studio.

-My Grandmother, artist and illustrator, Mary Sherwood Wright Jones in The New York Times Overlooked Project
+My Grandmother, artist and illustrator, Mary Sherwood Wright Jones was included in The New York Times Overlooked Project

 My grandmother Mary Sherwood Wright Jones (1892 to 1985) was an artist and illustrator who created original, sequential illustrations for the children’s classroom newspaper My Weekly Reader from 1928 to 1960.
 Her weekly contributions supported the publication’s pioneering reading readiness program and reached millions of readers...

-My review in artcritical of Pat Adams' solo exhibition at Victoria Munroe Fine Art
+I reviewed Pat Adams' solo exhibition at Victoria Munroe Fine Art in artcritical

 Adams has been producing beautiful, deeply engaging and keenly relevant work for nearly 70 years.
 A wealth of literature by renown critics such as Dore Ashton, Barbara Rose, Max Kozloff and Jed Perl has been written about the twenty-five solo shows of her work here in New York City since the mid-1950s and others throughout the country along with innumerable group exhibitions.
 Proof of Adam’s significance is in abundance in this show.

-Please join us at 2pm on Sunday, December 17th for a reading by Anne Sherwood Pundyk and Poppy Johnson as part of VSOP Projects' current Winter Salon exhibition.
-Pundyk, a painter and writer who lives and works in New York City and Mattituck, will be reading a collection of short fables that she has written and paired with her abstract paintings, a selection of which are on view in the show.
-Johnson, a performance artist and the Assistant Director/Reference Librarian at Greenport's Floyd Memorial Library, will be reading from her collaborative work called, “26 Typewriters or Talk ‘Til Your’re Blue in the Face: An Abecedarium.”
-Both artists will be available to discuss their work after the 1 hour program.
-Refreshments will be served, and all are welcome.
+On Sunday, December 17, 2018, a reading by Anne Sherwood Pundyk and Poppy Johnson took place as part of VSOP Projects' current Winter Salon exhibition.
+Pundyk, a painter and writer who lives and works in New York City and Mattituck, read a collection of short fables that she has written and paired with her abstract paintings, a selection of which are on view in the show.
+Johnson, a performance artist and the Assistant Director/Reference Librarian at Greenport's Floyd Memorial Library, read from her collaborative work called, “26 Typewriters or Talk ‘Til Your’re Blue in the Face: An Abecedarium.”

-My essay on abstraction, "The Beholder's Share," in artcritial magazine
+My essay on abstraction, "The Beholder's Share," was published in artcritial magazine

 Drawing on personal and family experience, painter ANNE SHERWOOD PUNDYK dives into the neuroscience of figuration and abstraction.
 Books considered in this essay: My Stroke of Insight by Jill Bolte Taylor (2006) and Reductionism in Art and Brain Science: Bridging the Two Cultures by Eric R. Kandel (2016)